Darvid-223/battleship/README.md

 ### Why Use a Class for the Board?

 **Reusability:** The class can be easily reused and extended for different versions of the game.
-For example, if we wanted to add more complex features like different ship sizes or special rules, we can do so by extending the Board class without affecting the rest of the code.
+For example, if I wanted to add more complex features like different ship sizes or special rules, I can do so by extending the Board class without affecting the rest of the code.

 **Readability:** Classes help in breaking down the code into manageable parts.
 By separating the board logic into its own class, the main game logic becomes clearer and easier to follow.